What is it about October that seems to bring out the worst in the financial landscape?

-Invariably when these market conditions unfold, there is a noticeable uptick in enquiries from our customers wondering what is going on and whether they would be better off to hold on to their material and wait until prices improve.
+Invariably when these market conditions unfold, there is a noticeable uptick in inquiries from our customers wondering what is going on and whether they would be better off holding on to their material and waiting until prices improve.

 Unfortunately, Rolling Over And Playing Dead Is Not A Good Option.

-This is exactly the pattern of behaviour that many companies exhibit at the beginning of a new cycle.
+This is exactly the pattern of behavior that many companies exhibit at the beginning of a new cycle.
 If we don’t move things along by consuming and trading then the voices of doom and gloom become a self-fulfilling prophecy.
 This can cause prices to weaken further.
 It can also cause unemployment to continue rising.
-And because production must precede consumption (and there will be less production as companies hold off on investment in plants, people and equipment), there will ultimately be less goods and services available for everyone.
+And because production must precede consumption (and there will be less production as companies hold off on investment in plants, people, and equipment), there will ultimately be fewer goods and services available for everyone.